Therapeutic Sports Treatment

 No. While traditional cosmetic body contouring focuses primarily on aesthetic changes, our therapeutic approach prioritizes functional improvements in your body's systems.

-Most clients achieve their desired results within a specific treatment plan (typically 6-10 sessions), then transition to occasional maintenance sessions as needed.
+Most clients achieve their desired results within a specific treatment plan (typically 6-12 sessions), then transition to occasional maintenance sessions as needed.

 Yes, therapeutic body contouring works well alongside many other approaches, including conventional medical treatments, dietary changes, and other complementary therapies.

-Post-op Manual Lymphatic Drainage Massage
+Post-Op Manual Lymphatic Drainage Massage

 No. Our technique uses extremely gentle pressure—similar to the weight of a nickel—specifically designed for healing tissues.
 Most clients find the treatment comfortable and relaxing, even in the early stages of recovery.